We've got lots of ideas here for all abilities...

 Kindle Activities Book

-If you need a comprehensive book with loads of activities, then we have the perfect Kindle book for you!
+If you need a comprehensive book with loads of senior activity ideas, then we have the perfect Kindle book for you!
 (Kindle books can also be easily be read on your PC without an actual Kindle device.)
 This book contains lots of new ideas, as well as neatly organized activities from our web site -- so you don't have to search all over.
 It's sectioned into handy categories, such as General Activities, Activities for Men, Fun Food Activities, Holiday Activities, Outdoor Activities, Dementia Activities, and much more!
 Just go to our Kindle page at:

 Besides these senior activity ideas, be sure to see:

 Senior Reading Activities -- See our list of favorite books for senior reading activities.
 Whether you are a reader or have a friend or loved one that needs to be read to, this is wonderful way to not only entertain, but also bond with loved ones.